bacildo/cloud-humans-challenge/pro-app/README.md

 Typescript: Superset of JavaScript that adds static typing and other feature, improving code quality and maintainability.

+Docker: To cover the API in container mode.

 # About the project
 - This API show if a user is elegible or not to do some actions, accordingly with his score.